slowernews/wisdom-tldr/chapters/1-3_self_inner_enemy.md

 > *"Insecurity is the result of trying to be secure."
 -- Alan Watts [1915]*

+> *"Guilt is society’s voice speaking in your head."
+-- Naval Ravikant [1974]*

+> *"Smart people are so good at discovering their own flaws but so mid at actually fixing them.
+Is the solution to most of their problems just experimental drugs or getting a job in sales?"
+-- x@anuatluru*

 ### On confidence and validation

 <!--
+- Do what scares you until it doesn’t.
+- How you view yourself is how people will view you.
+- humble enough to know i’m replaceable. cocky enough to know is a downgrade.
+- Normalize this.
+Normalize that.
+How about you feel shame for once?
+- People with low self-esteem protect themselves by not taking risks.
+High self-esteem gives you the power of confidence to take chances.
 - Confidence in public comes from discipline in private.
 - I can see in his eyes whether he’s confident about himself.
+The more confident a man is, the slower he will talk.
-- I can tell if his confidence is fake.
-Real confidence is like an aura, calm assuredness.
+- Real confidence is like an aura, calm assuredness.
 Fake confidence is loud, annoying and needy.
-- If her words can hurt you Then you are WEAK
+- If words can hurt you Then you are weak.
 - People who lack self-confidence love to make fun of others and denigrate their success, that’s how they feel better about themselves, don’t take it personally.
-- The more confident a man is, the slower he will talk
 - you’re so busy doubting yourself while so many others are intimidated by your potential.
 -->